Bringing radiotheranostics

 Rhenium-188 is a powerful beta-emitting isotope long regarded as an attractive candidate for targeted radionuclide therapy in cancer.
 Because it can be produced using an on-site generator, Rhenium-188 enables a highly differentiated solution for regions with limited radiopharmacy infrastructure or dispersed populations.

-A high-energy (2.12 KeV) beta-emission, maximising damage to the tumour cells
+A high-energy (2.12 MeV) beta-emission, maximising damage to the tumour cells

 A short half-life of 16.9 hours, suited to the pharmacokinetics of small-molecule delivery systems